smhurf/lewagon_challenges/02-Data-Toolkit/02-Data-Sourcing/02-Scraping/README.md

 </details>

 Now that we have identified the relevant HTML, we can can use the `soup` Python variable to query the document.
 Let's use the [searching by CSS class](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#searching-by-css-class) approach.
 Insert a new cell and try to select **all** books in the HTML.
-Store this in a `books` variable.
+Store this in a `books_html` variable.

 <details><summary markdown='span'>View solution
 </summary>